Unsupervised acoustic unit discovery for speech synthesis using discrete latent-variable neural networks: Unsupervised discrete representation learning for speech synthesis

 Specifically, all our models use a first pre-processing convolutional layer without downsampling.
 This is followed by a convolutional layer with a stride of 2, producing output at half the rate of its input.
 This strided convolutional layer can be repeated, each downsampling by a factor of 2.
 If not specified, we use two such layers, i.e.\ for MFCC input with $T$ frames, the model produces $N = T/4$ discrete vectors.
 For decoding, transposed convolutions mirror the convolutions in the encoder.
 A linear output layer produces the $T$-frame filterbank output.
 We also experimented with recurrent architectures, but the convolutional approach proved superior and was faster to train.

 Based on development experiments on English data (\S\ref{sec:setup}), we chose the same architecture for VQ-VAE and CatVAE discretisation, but a slightly different architecture for STE.
 For the STE model, we use convolutional gated recurrent units (ConvGRU)~\cite{toderici+etal_cvpr17} to downsample.
 A ConvGRU is a type of recurrent cell which applies convolutions over its input.
 Rather than straight-forward transposed convolutions, our STE model also uses the more efficient pixel shuffling operation~\cite{shi+etal_cvpr16}.
 The VQ-VAE/CatVAE models use residual convolutions with batch normalisation and standard transposed convolutions for decoding.
-In the STE model, the decoder is conditioned on a 250-dimensional speaker embedding, while the VQ-VAE/CatVAE models use a speaker dimensionality of 128.
+In the STE model, the decoder is conditioned on a 250-dimensional speaker embedding, while the VQ-VAE/CatVAE models use a speaker dimensionality of 128; these are trained jointly with the rest of the model.
 We use Adam optimisation~\cite{kingma+ba_iclr15}.
 Other architectural choices are given in our code repository.\footnote{ \url{https://github.com/kamperh/suzerospeech2019}}

 For speech synthesis, we use FFTNet as a vocoder (Figure~\ref{fig:model} top).
 FFTNet is an auto-regressive neural model which generates raw audio waveforms given filterbanks as input.
 We also experimented with WaveNet~\cite{vandenoord+etal_arxiv16}, which produced slighly better quality but required much longer training times and occasionally generated noise.
 Our final model consists of a stack of 11 FFTNet layers with 256 channels each, giving a receptive field of 2048 samples.
 We quantise the raw waveforms using $\mu$-law encoding and a softmax over 256 classes to model the distribution over the next sample.
 We train FFTNet on clean filterbanks, extracted directly from the target speaker.
 We also tried to train directly on the output of the different AEs, but this performed worse.
 Further work is needed to understand this observation.